Ednyfed Fychan, father of the Tudor dynasty

 Contemporaries, much like the modern antiquarian, were aware of the Tudor Dynasty’s Welsh ancestry and the first Tudor King himself was not shy in utilising Welsh symbols for his personal badges.
 Dragons for example littered the Tudor court.

-Coat of Arms of Henry Tudor (note the red lion on the left)
+Coat of Arms of Henry Tudor (note the red dragon on the left)

 The direct Tudor line ended with the passing of arguably England’s greatest monarch Elizabeth I in 1603. but with whom did this famous dynasty begin?
 The end is famous, the beginnings obscure.